-File uploads and downloads: The TFTP protocol can be used to transfer both software images and configuration files to and from the flash file system.
-Alternatively, you can choose to use XMODEM on the serial port.
-See "File uploads and downloads" on page 19 for more information and configuration examples.
+File uploads and downloads: The TFTP, SFTP, and SCP protocols can be used to transfer both software images and configuration files to and from the flash file system.
+Alternatively, you can choose to use XMODEM, YMODEM, or ZMODEM protocols, depending on product support, on the serial port.
+See "File uploads and downloads" on page 18 for more information and configuration examples.